On this page

 - to raise additional money from existing shareholders.

-Typically, when a company wishes to issue new shares it must first obtain approval from the board.
-The company must then offer the new shares to existing shareholders before they can offer them to third parties.
+Typically, when a company wishes to issue new shares, it must first obtain approval from the board.
+The company must then offer the new shares to existing shareholders before it can offer them to third parties.
 This is often referred to as the first right of refusal or pre-emptive rights.

 Selling Shares